dottype/DotType.Core/README.md

 DotType is a very fast, lightweight and simple server-side framework based on Node.js written in TypeScript.

-DotType is a semi-port of AspNet Core to TypeScript.
+DotType is a semi-port of ASP.NET Core to TypeScript.
 Ideal for people that come from strongly-type languages like c# and java, but like the beauty of Javascript.

 ## Installing